HackerLoop/serial-port-json-server/README.md

 This fork brings compatibility with [rotonde](https://github.com/HackerLoop/rotonde), and cleans the API in the process.

-All features from the excellent [SPJS](https://github.com/johnlauer/serial-port-json-server) are now available through rotonde in a clean json API.
+All features from [SPJS](https://github.com/johnlauer/serial-port-json-server) are now available through rotonde in a clean json API.

 Please read the README of rotonde before going further. [here](https://github.com/HackerLoop/rotonde).